Qualities, challenges and future of genetic algorithms: a literature review: Genetic Algorithms

-Typical selection methods are based on fitness: the classical fitness proportionate "roulette-wheel" (\cite{mirjalili2019genetic}), elitism (keeping the best chromosome in the next generation, (\cite{ahn2003elitism})), rank selection, tournament selection (\cite{miller1995genetic}).
-Alternative selection methods such as truncation selection, sigma scaling, local selection proportional selection, are reviewed by (\cite{mirjalili2019genetic}).
+The success of GAs as explorers and engines of successful evolution relies on a delicate balance between selection pressure and diversity.
+We desire to select the best entities to improve the next generation, without looking only at short term rewards and narrowing our search.
+Both can be adjusted by the selection of the selection method, or some related parameters such as the size of the tournament in tournament selection.
+A tournament against all the other entities of the population puts a strong selection pressure, and unfit entities have no chance of passing through the selection step.
+If the tournament is only organised against a few other entities, a lucky draw may allow a weaker entity to be selected as parent.
+But to guarantee that this process does not fall short, and only admits short term rewards or local optima, some diversity must be kept in the population.
+What is the optimal selection pressure, and diversity level, depend on the phenomenon or problem being considered.
+Alternative selection methods such as truncation selection, sigma scaling, local selection proportional selection, are reviewed by \cite{mirjalili2019genetic}, and follow this attempt to finely tune selection pressure to the specific problem being considered.
 In their Niched Pareto GA, \cite{horn1994niched} introduced Pareto tournaments, selecting two individuals and $n$ others in a comparison set on which to evaluate dominance.
 Concerns on maintaining balance and exploration have encouraged the development of selection methods rewarding diversity, such as crowding sharing rules (\cite{horn1994niched}), the "1/4+" selection method, explicit fitness-sharing in genetic clusters (\cite{goldberg1987genetic}), novelty search (\cite{lehman2011abandoning}), or quality-diversity algorithms (\cite{pugh2016quality}).
 The latter uses rank rather than fitness score to operate selection, and operates a random selection in the top 20\% of the population.
-This is used to prevent stronger individuals from quickly dominating the population, and driving the genetic diversity down too early (\cite{packard1988adaptation}).
+This is used to prevent stronger individuals from quickly dominating the population, driving the genetic diversity down too early (\cite{packard1988adaptation}).